Anne Phillips (geologist): Scientific contributions

 Her most notable geological achievement was the discovery of scattered broken pieces conglomerate, now known as Miss Phillips Conglomerate.
 This type of rock became popular as samples of it soon became collectable items on geological field trips.

-Sir Roderick Murchison was the primary advocate of the first Malvern theory which was labeled “The Silurian system”.
+Sir Roderick Murchison was the primary advocate of the first Malvern theory which was labelled "The Silurian system".
 This system asserted that first the Silurian sediments were formed, and afterwards were interjected with the hot rock of the Malvern Ridge.
 He felt that the Malvern ridge was intruded as a hot body after the Silurian sediments were laid down.

 Miss Phillips Conglomerate supported the position of John Phillips.
 Phillips believed that the Silurians are not truly changed by the intrusives even though they are in sparing contact with them.
 The piece of evidence credited to Anne Phillips was the literal conglomerate of rock she found in the Malverns that demonstrated that her brother's theory was in fact the correct one, as it showed the two different types of rock meeting without any sort of overrunning of one into the other.